Segment Pruning

 When the physical optimizer is enabled, time and partition pruning are automatically applied to the Leaf Stage of multi-stage queries.

 For partitioned realtime tables, Pinot normally relies on the segment-partition metadata computed for each segment.
 If that metadata is invalid, you can set `inferRealtimeSegmentPartition=true` to have Pinot infer the partition from LLC or uploaded-realtime segment names instead.
 Pinot still uses the table's `segmentPartitionConfig` for the partition column, function, and partition count.
+For Kafka subset-partition ingestion, that partition count must still be the full Kafka topic partition count because Pinot derives realtime segment partition metadata from the full topic partitioning, not from the consumed subset size.
 If inference fails for the routed realtime segments, Pinot falls back to unpartitioned distribution for the query.

 ## Monitoring Pruning Effectiveness